autonomobil/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-I achieved a validation set accuracy of 98,9 % and sest set accuracy of 97,9 % with this [project code](https://github.com/autonomobil/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier_v2.ipynb)!
+I achieved a validation set accuracy of 98,9 % and test set accuracy of 97,9 % with this [project code (.ipynb-file)](https://github.com/autonomobil/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb), html can be found [here](https://github.com/autonomobil/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.html)!

 ### Data Set Summary & Exploration